Merdeka 118 is a 118-storey mixed-use tower developed in Kuala Lumpur, Malaysia.

 The Merdeka 118 tower was designed by Fender Katsalidis Architects, an architecture firm based in Australia, while RSP Architects Planners & Engineers, an architectural and engineering design group based in Singapore, served as the local architect.

 Robert Bird, a consulting engineering company, and Leslie E Robertson Associates, a structural engineering company, were the structural engineers for the project.
-Arup, a professional services company, provided structural and civil engineering, geotechnical engineering and geotechnics services.
+LERA led the structural design of the development.

 Turner International, a project management and construction management consultancy services provider, was appointed as the project management consultant.

-A joint venture of Samsung C&T, a construction and engineering company based in South Korea, and UEM, an engineering-based infrastructure and services provider, are the main contractors for the project.
-Eversendai, a construction company based in Malaysia, is the subcontractor.
+A joint venture of Samsung C&T, a construction and engineering company based in South Korea, and UEM, an engineering-based infrastructure and services provider, was the main contractor for the project.

 Barker Mohandas, a vertical transportation consulting company, Terrapin Bright Green, a sustainability consultancy, RWDI, an engineering consultancy, Sasaki, a landscape architecture firm, Thornton Tomasetti, an engineering consultancy, and Kaer, a built environment specialist, are some of the other contractors involved.